 To put it in simple terms, the Raspberry Pi is a computer itself!

 Huh?
-But it is so small, how can it be a computer?
+But it’s so small, how can it be a computer?

 Well, believe it!
 The Raspberry Pi is a low cost, credit-card sized computer that runs Linux.
-To use it, simply connect it with a USB phone charger to power it, plug in a mouse and keyboard, connect it to a TV and monitor together with an SD card stored with an operating system just like the one in your Phone and you are good to go!
+To use it, simply power it with USB power, plug in a mouse and keyboard, connect it to a TV or monitor!
+For software, you can load an operating system on an SD card just like the one in your phone and you are good to go!
 You now have yourself a working desktop at your disposal!

 Who created it?